shailesh1729/tisp/book/convex_sets/recession_cones.md

 ## Nested Sequences of Closed and Convex Sets

+Recall from {prf:ref}`res-ms-nested-seq-compact-nonempty-intersection`
-Recall that the intersection of a nested sequence of compact sets is nonempty and compact.
+that the intersection of a nested sequence of nonempty compact sets is nonempty and compact.

 In this subsection, we consider a nested sequence
 $\{ C_k \}$ of nonempty, closed and convex sets.